Lesterpaintstheworld/terminal-velocity/duplicate_analysis_report.md

    - Create a plan for merging the content, ensuring that all relevant information is captured and that the narrative integrity is maintained.

 ## Action Plan for Content Duplication Detection
+1. **Scan for Duplicate Content**: Initiate a scan of the narrative files to identify semantically similar content, focusing on thematic relevance and contextual overlap.
+2. **Analyze File Structures**: Examine the file structures to detect any partial overlaps, particularly looking for repeated phrases or similar narrative arcs that may require consolidation.
+3. **Document Findings**: Create a summary of the identified duplicates and overlaps, which will serve as a reference for the next steps in the consolidation process.

 1. **Content Duplication Detection:**
    - Begin scanning the narrative files for semantically similar content.
 Focus on files that are likely to contain overlapping themes, characters, or plot points.
 Key areas to check include: